 As seen above, each construct can be measured by different factors, and each factor can be measured by different items; this will depend on the goal of the research.
 For the purposes of this study, the method used ‘is a combination of previous methods, employed with the hope that with this method it will be possible to achieve a more accurate and deeper understanding of what fans' attitudes are and that the measurements will reflect a more clear and realistic picture’ (Białowąs 2017, 226).

 The questionnaire was designed to measure the three attitude constructs as well as six more factors and some additional demographic data.
 All were measured with a self-report method.
 As explained above, the attitude was formed and measured with the affective (emotional) construct, which itself was measured with 8 items; the cognitive construct was measured with 9 items and the behavioural construct was measured with 13 items.
-The other factors used in this study were measured as follows: attendance and audience were considered as connected so they were measured together with 5 items, money-spending habits with 8 items, time-spending habits with 8 items, loyalty with 4 items and some other general factors (like family etc.) that influence fans’ attitudes were tested with 6 items.
+The other factors used in this study were measured as follows: attendance and audience were considered as connected so they were measured together with 5 items, money-spending habits with 8 items, time-spending habits with 8 items, loyalty with 4 items and some other general factors (such as family etc.) that influence fans’ attitudes were tested with 6 items.
 And last, the violence factor was measured with 18 items, all this in addition to 8 items that gather demographic information on the participants as well as one more question asking for the participants’ favourite team out of a list of 5 teams.

 Review of the Procedures Used